zkxs/stationeers/notes/mips.md

 - Specific heat of that gas

 This would allow you to iterate over the table and save *many* lines of code.

+## Tick Timing
+- All ICs are executed in series at the end of an ElectricityTick
+- The order in which they are executed is the order in which their housings are registered.
+- Housings are registered when added to a grid.
+- ElectricityTick is ran at the end of a GameTick, notably *after* all atmospheric events have ticked.

 # Instructions